geeksville/hull-java/README.md

     hullClient.put("entity", params);

 ### HullFilter: Identity the current logged in Hull user
-You'll need to register your HullFilter so that it's included in the filter chain for your requests.
+If your app is an HTTP Servlet, you can register the HullFilter so that it's included in the filter chain for your requests.

 If you're using Spring, include the filter in your web.xml by using the DelegatingFilterProxy: